 - Tie a knot at your chest and pull tight.

-- When you tie the knot, one end of the wrap should want to go “up,” and the other want to go “down.”
+- When you tie the knot, one end of the wrap should want to go “up,” and the other wants to go “down.”
 Take the “up” end of the wrap and pin it between your knees.

-- Take the “down” end and pull it up over your shoulder, behind you under baby’s bottom.
+- Take the “down” end and pull it up over your shoulder, behind you under the baby’s bottom.
 Bring it across her back high, and make sure it goes under both knees.
 Pull the end of the wrap tightly toward the front of your body, and pin that piece between your knees.

-- Take the “up” end of the wrap and bring it up and over your shoulder, behind you under baby’s bottom.
+- Take the “up” end of the wrap and bring it up and over your shoulder, behind you under the baby’s bottom.
 Bring it across her back high, making sure the bottom edge goes from knee to knee and tuck under her knees.
 Bring the wrap around toward the front.